LinogeFly/hide-unwanted-streams-on-twitch/README.md

 - 1.3.0 Added support for blocking games.
 - 1.2.0 Added Google Chrome Extension platform.
 - 1.1.0 Added support for hiding videos in addition to live streams.
 - 1.0.0 First release.
-Only Userscript platfom is supported.
+Only Userscript platform is supported.

 # Known issues
 - You can click throught blocking overlay menu.